 Researcher / Architect

 Architect and researcher working at the intersection of spatial practice, environmental change and community agency.
-Her recent research with the Institute for GSR (Global Sustainable Development) Sheffield explored the dynamics of infrastructure and social networks in the transition of young people to adulthood in Eastern and Southern Africa.
+Her recent research with the Institute for GSD (Global Sustainable Development) Sheffield explored the dynamics of infrastructure and social networks in the transition of young people to adulthood in Eastern and Southern Africa.

 Currently, Sarah is developing her architectural practice at OHS (Operations for Habitat Studies).
 In her work, she is looking at the micro structures within kampung and their potential to drive transformative urban change.

-Anugerah Yulianto
+Anugrah Yulianto

 Researcher / Anthropologist